 Day 7 - Hofn and South-East Iceland

 Your seventh day will be spent in the south-east.
-If you are travelling between November and March, you can use this day to partake in a once-in-a-lifetime exploration of an ice cave.
+If you are traveling between November and March, you can use this day to partake in a once-in-a-lifetime exploration of an ice cave.
 These only form during the middle of the winter months, so opportunities to witness their incredible beauty are very rare.

-If you are not travelling during this time, you will still find plenty to do in the area.
+If you are not traveling during this time, you will still find plenty to do in the area.
 There are beautiful features around Höfn, such as the mountains Vestrahorn and Eystrahorn, and if you are willing to travel a little further, you could see some of the Eastfjords.
 Jökulsárlón and Skaftafell also warrant second visits, as their beauty is unique under different lighting and weather conditions.

 You will spend this night in the same accommodation.
 If the sky is clear of clouds, you might want to look up for a chance to see the dancing Northern Lights.

-Day 8 - Hofn to Hvolsvollur
+Day 8 - Hofn to Selfoss

-On day eight, you will drive back the majority of the South Coast, to the settlement of Hvolsvöllur.
+On day eight, you will drive back the majority of the South Coast to the settlement of Hvolsvöllur.
 On this day, you can use your itinerary to find any unique places you missed along the way,

-You could head out to the historical town of Kirkjubæjarklaustur and visit the waterfall Systrafoss which, in cold weather, will be entirely frozen but never the less incredibly beautiful.
+You could head out to the historical town of Kirkjubæjarklaustur and visit the waterfall Systrafoss, which, in cold weather, will be entirely frozen but never the less incredibly beautiful.

 A short drive away is the magnificent canyon Fjaðrárgljúfur, a great photography location as it provides dramatic scenery of jagged cliffs and a shallow river.
 You could also visit the volcano Hekla or take a dip in Iceland's oldest swimming pool, Seljavallalaug, which is hidden in a mountain crevasse.

-Day 9 - Hvolsvollur to Reykjavik
+Day 9 - Selfoss to Reykjavik

 On your penultimate day, you will drive from Hvolsvöllur back to Reykjavík.
 Once again, you can refer to your itinerary to find any unique places you missed earlier in your journey.

 This would be a grand day to add in some activities in the Golden Circle area.
 The snowmobiles at Langjökull are a perfect way to end your adventure with a bang.
-If you prefer more calming forms of amusement, Silfra fissure and its crystal clear waters offer an opportunity to take a snorkelling trip into the rift between the continents.
+If you prefer more calming forms of amusement, Silfra fissure and its crystal clear waters offer an opportunity to take a snorkeling trip into the rift between the continents.